 Despite not eating wood, carpenter bees can still have a significant impact on both our ecosystems and human structures.
 They tunnel into wood to create nests, causing wood damage over time.
 This behavior compromises the structural integrity of your wooden structures.
 So, you're not just dealing with a simple bee infestation, but a potential safety hazard.

-Now, imagine a woodpecker being attracted to the sound of these tunnelling carpenter bees.
+Now, imagine a woodpecker being attracted to the sound of these tunneling carpenter bees.
 They'll peck into the wood, leading to further damage.
 This is a double whammy for your wooden structures, making them more susceptible to collapse and increasing the risk for human safety.

 Understanding this impact is crucial for effective pest management.
 You need to be proactive in protecting your property, not only to preserve its value but also to ensure your safety.
 Regular inspections can help identify early signs of carpenter bee infestation.
 And if you spot any, it's best to consult with a pest management professional.
 They're trained to handle these situations, ensuring that carpenter bees and other pests don't pose a threat to your property or the ecosystem.